OrchardCMS/OrchardCore/src/docs/reference/modules/Email.Azure/README.md

 "OrchardCore_Email_Azure": {
     "DefaultSender": "",
     "ConnectionString": "",
-    "PreventUIConnectionChange": false // This options will prevent the user to provide custom connection string from the site settings or UI.
+    "PreventUIConnectionChange": false // This option restricts users from inputting a custom connection string through site settings or the UI.
 }
 ```

+For more information about configurations, please refer to [Configuration](../../core/Configuration/README.md).